About Birth Dancing

-Belly dance was created by women, for women, to help prepare them for pregnancy and birth.
+Belly dance was originally created by women, for women, to help prepare them for pregnancy and birth.
 Women have danced during their actual labors to ease and quicken the birthing process.
 There is evidence in cave paintings of this practice dating back 30,000 years!
 The technique has been passed down for all this time because it is so effective in empowering women through the birth journey.
 I encourage women to make dance a part of their birth plan.
 A woman can begin Birth Dancing at any point, even before conception.
 During pregnancy, I suggest beginning as early as possible for maximum benefits and so that the body can remember the movements and access them easily during labor.

 For conception, this form of dancing helps women to release physical and energetic blockages to assist in creating a new life, to attune women to their bodies so that they are more aware of their most fertile times and to strengthen the muscles used to assist in conception.